RobinChen121/robinchen121.github.io-12/_posts/2016-08-27-example-post-one.md

 I do not know why it is $(p-c)\min\{y, D\}$, either.
 Is it the error of this paper or my incorrect understanding?

+I also do some numerical tests for the numerical examples in the paper.
+I note that there is no initial capital in the numerical example.
+My results by stochastic dynamic programming seems not to conincide with the results in the paper.

 Given the above query, I decide to quit perusing this paper.